Borlänge: Districts

-Borlänge's official districts and their inhabitants from 1975-2010:
+Borlänge's official districts and their inhabitants from 1975 to 2010:

 Tjärna ängar

 According to the Borlänge Municipality, many of the city's inhabitants with a foreign background live in the neighborhoods of Jakobsgårdarna and Tjärna Ängar (nicknamed "Lilla Mogadishu" because of its many Somalia-born inhabitants).

 An agreement between the Borlänge Municipality and the Swedish Migration Board to receive 30 refugees per year has contributed to the population growth, with many arriving via family reunification.
 Additionally, people have relocated to the city from other areas.
 Many are young, with few individuals older than 60 years of age.
 Over a five-year period, the number of inhabitants in Tjärna Ängar increased considerably, as 1,000 young persons relocated to the neighborhood.
 The new arrivals principally came from two or three foreign backgrounds, and included university students and people who had emigrated from abroad.

 In its December 2015 report, the Swedish Police Authority placed the Borlänge's Tjärna Ängar district in the second highest category of urban areas with high crime rates.
 In the summer of 2016, there was widespread vandalism, cars were torched and when firefighters arrived, they were attacked with stones and had to wait for police to escort them in order to complete their mission.
 The Dalarna University College has student accommodation in the area where female students are sexually harassed by the local male youth on a regular basis and avoid going outdoors after sunset.